 This beautiful chocolate jello is so delicious and easy to make!
 Keto friendly and packed with protein, this chocolate gelatin is the best excuse for having dessert as a pre or post-workout!

-This healthy sugar-free jello takes very few, simple ingredients and it’s a breeze to make!
+This sugar-free jello takes very few, simple ingredients and it’s a breeze to make!
 You don’t need to melt chocolate – just use cocoa powder and milk!
 (Low-carb, of course!)

 This recipe makes gelatin that tastes like hot chocolate, but in a solid form: it takes you by surprise, when your brain expects jello to have a fruity flavor.